caiiiycuk/js-dos/v7/docs/configuration.md

 :::note

-File `.jsdos/dosbox.conf` is required. js-dos would not start if this file does not exists.
+File `.jsdos/dosbox.conf` is required. js-dos would not start if this file does not exist.

 :::